-As a warning regarding the potential for everyone to fall victim to identity theft, Broward Sheriff’s Office detectives have released a surveillance video showing an unidentified man uses a debit card to get almost $5,000 in a matter of minutes.
+As a warning regarding the potential for everyone to fall victim to identity theft, Broward Sheriff’s Office detectives have released a surveillance video showing an unidentified man getting $5,000 out of a debit card in no time.

-Broward Sheriff’s Office announced that anyone with information about the case can contact BSO Detective James Pedre at 954-786-4201 or Broward Crime Stoppers, anonymously, at 954-493-TIPS (8477) or www.browardcrimestoppers.org.
+Broward Sheriff’s Office declared that anyone with data about this case can contact BSO Detective James Pedre at 954-786-4201 or Broward Crime Stoppers, anonymously, at 954-493-TIPS (8477) or www.browardcrimestoppers.org.

 Call (954) 522-9997 or fill out the short form below.
 We will usually respond within 1 business day but often do so the same day.
 Don’t hesitate, your questions are welcome.

 © Copyrights 2022.
 Law Offices of R. David Williams, PA.
 All Rights Reserved.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 Contacting us does not create an attorney-client relationship.